 “Our people must learn to devote themselves to doing what is good in order that they may provide for their daily needs and not live unproductive lives.”
 Titus 3:14

 South Africa has an unemployment rate of almost 25%!
-Living Way seeks to help alleviate poverty due to unemployment through economic empowerment.
-It is not about seeking money as the solution to poverty.
+Living Hope seeks to help alleviate poverty due to unemployment through economic empowerment.
+It is not just about seeking money as the solution to poverty.
 It is about upholding justice.
 It is about dignity.
 It is about empowerment.
 It is about hope.
 It is about walking a journey with the poor, while providing opportunities to rise above their struggles.

 We address this need through three different programmes: